do4am/RA-ML-5G-CRAN/LearningAlgorithm/Test-data/readme.txt

 The testing set in 2 scenarios: Scatter object is 1 (S1) and Scatter objects are 5(S5).

 The suffixes:
- - Positions: X and Y coordinate
+ - Positions: X and Y coordinates
  - _true_classes: the true class(es) of the corresponding positions.

 Ex: S1_positions(1) is coressponding to S1_true_classes(1,:)

 Criteria for testing accuracy:
 The neural network predict only a single class for a given position. (one-hot vector).